What is Obesity?

 Obesity, as defined by having too much body fat, is a chronic disease that is spreading worldwide and needs serious attention.
 Canada is one of the top countries with obesity and co-morbidities problem.
-A recent study of unhealthiest countries in the world ranked Canada as the 14th country on the list for its 30% obesity rate (BMI of 30 or more).
+A recent study of unhealthiest countries in the world ranked Canada as the 14th country on the list.
+It has 30% obesity rate (body mass index BMI of 30 or more).

 Gastric Sleeve to Treat Obesity

-Vertical Sleeve Gastrectomy (VSG), also known as Gastric Sleeve, is one the most effective and prominent weight loss surgery for people dealing with obesity and its related problems.
+Vertical Sleeve Gastrectomy (Gastric Sleeve), is one of the most effective weight loss surgery for people dealing with obesity.
 With the advancement of medical technology, Gastric Sleeve is now accomplished laparoscopically.
-It is performed either with 4 to 5 small incisions of ¼ to ½ inch on the stomach (conventional gastric sleeve) or a single incision about 1 inch at the belly button (single-incision gastric sleeve).
+It is performed either with 4 to 5 small incisions of ¼ to ½ inch on the stomach or a single incision about 1 inch at the belly button.

-During Gastric Sleeve Surgery, a part of the stomach (about 80%) is removed and a new sleeve or tube shape is created to restrict the amount of food the patient can eat at one time.
+During Gastric Sleeve Surgery, part of the stomach is removed and a new tube shape is created to restrict the amount of food.
 A good portion of the hunger hormones, called Ghrelin, is also removed that helps individuals not get as hungry.
 Surgery typically takes an hour and patients stay in the hospital for approximately one or two days.

 Typically weight loss with gastric sleeve is slightly slower than that of a gastric bypass patient.
-According to the University Of Pittsburgh Medical Center, patients lose 50 to 80 percent of their excess body weight (EWL) within a year after surgery.
+According to the medical center at University Of Pittsburgh, patients lose 50 to 80 percent of their excess body weight within a year after surgery.
 Gastric sleeve procedure has a very high success rate (80% to 90%).
-Overall, the gastric sleeve surgery will make a patient more full faster, which limits what they eat and in turn, drives them to lose weight.
+Overall, gastric sleeve is a type of surgery that will make a patient feel full faster. which limits what they eat and in turn, drives them to lose weight.

 Many individuals who are extremely obese or have specific health problems are not eligible for gastric bypass surgery.
-For these patients, the gastric sleeve procedure is done in order to help them lose weight and become healthier, so they can safely endure gastric bypass.
+For these patients, the gastric sleeve procedure is done in order to help them lose weight and become healthier.
 This process usually takes two to three years.

 How Gastric Sleeve Surgery Works

-Initially, gas (CO2) is introduced to “inflate” the abdominal cavity to have room for the laparoscope, stapler, etc. through the incision made.
+Initially, gas (CO2) is introduced to “inflate” the abdominal cavity to make room for the incision to be made.
 As mentioned before, small incisions are made on the abdomen in which a laparoscope is inserted through a trocar.
-This device has a tiny camera and a light that allows the surgeon to see pictures of inside the stomach on a computer screen.
+This device has a tiny camera that allows the surgeon to view inside the stomach on a computer screen.
 The surgeon will remove about three-quarters of the stomach and create a new stomach in a tube or sleeve shape.

 Expected Weight Loss After Gastric Sleeve Surgery